gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 I'm more interested in understanding the fundamentals than running the race of prompt engineering and ["ChatGPT"](https://www.youtube.com/watch?v=bZQun8Y4L2A) (and what is called LLM).

-The other day, while watching watching [Karpathy's CS231n lectures](https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC),  I came with a crazy idea.
+The other day, while watching [Karpathy's CS231n lectures](https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC),  I came with a crazy idea.

 So I posted something in Twitter (no Tweet without a typo).